botbreeder/mudbasic/README.md

 ## Unstructured BASIC and the entities

-Good old BASIC.
+No, this is not the next Trent Reznor.
+This is Good Old BASIC.
 With line numbers.
 Why?

-Defining all of these things takes a lot of abstraction, and I don't think we can do it without natural language.
+Defining all these things takes a lot of abstraction, and I don't think we can do it without natural language.
 Concurrently, true natural language is full of ambiguities and special cases, so not exactly the right tool for the job.

 The approach taken here is that of a controlled language, made of statements that look like natural language sentences, with moving parts.
 These statements are identified by numbers, and they take arguments that can, among other things, be references to other statements.

-Here is a dumb example, Jackie the cat and her human pet Jane.
+Meet Jackie the cat and her human pet Jane.

 ```INI
 ; Jackie the cat